-One downside of using a module manager is that you are locked into using only those compiler and software versions that have already been installed on your system by your IT staff.
+One downside of using a module manager is that you are locked into using only those compiler and software versions that have already been installed on your system by your sysadmin or IT support staff.
 But in general, module managers succeed in ensuring that only well-tested compiler/software combinations are made available to users.